qaisalazzeh/LeanPaymentService/README.md

 * Tests included under test source folder to cover the service implementation.
 * If you face and issue with Lombok please visit this [manual](https://stackoverflow.com/questions/11803948/lombok-is-not-generating-getter-and-setter) to support Lombok for your IDE.
 * I used the java 8 streaming to support my solution and for less code.
+* Missing Lean Token if your request dose not contains the lean token in the header list.
 ## Questions
 * #### Why i am using redis as in memory database solution ?
   Redis is highly compatable with Spring boot and Spring data frameworks as you can use the spring redis dependency to mange the messages and key for your redis service